In this article, we will look at the best midfielders for your Fantasy Champions League team in Matchday 1 in the new 2023/24 season?

 - We do not like to use the phrase “must-own”, but he is very very close to that

-- MOTM candidate when he do well in a match
+- MOTM candidate when he do well in a match, so far 3 MOTM awards

 - After Rodri, another Man City midfielder to consider in the UCL Fantasy